wamuumu/hlf-events/NEW.md

 #### Genesis Block Generation

-The leader organization is responsible for **generating** and **distributing** the genesis block, which represents the initial configuration of the network.
+The leader organization is responsible for **generating** and **distributing** the genesis block.
+This block is saved under the `network/channel` directory and it is mainly used for channel creation and organization joining

 ```bash
 # 2️⃣ Generate genesis block (leader only)
 ./network-init.sh
 ```

-> [!NOTE]
+> [!DANGER]
-> This block never changes and it is mainly used for channel creation and organization joining.
+> In production environments, `network/identities` and `network/channel` directories must be shared among all organizations.

 #### Containers startup and channel joining